 Denis left a tenured career at the Aerospace and Mechanical Engineering department at the University of Southern California to start a business and improve the battery technology field.
 He has a background in chemical and environmental engineering along with physics and began studying particles released into the air when fossil fuels are burned.
 Before meeting Sean, he conducted his own research on the particles while using paint guns in the garage.
 With a background in music and time spent in college playing in a band, Denis hoped to create battery-powered guitar amps.

-Sean was simultaneously working as the Vice President of Sales and Operations at AIMS Power, an inverter company while obtaining his MBA.
+Sean was simultaneously working as the Vice President of Sales and Operations at a well known inverter company while obtaining his MBA.
 He knew the industry inside and out and noticed it was seriously lacking in the deep cycle battery sector for RVs and other rigs.

 Their first successful run in the realm of entrepreneurship competitions was their time in the University’s Sontag program.
 With these competitions, Denis oversaw developing the business plan and delivered the company’s 90-second elevator pitch.
 In this plan, they highlighted the process to streamline the manufacturing of these batteries to reduce the production costs by 50 percent.
 The outline was to sell lithium-ion batteries for RVs and other travel rigs, significantly fund the research and development to do so, and change energy storage for the greater good.